georgi-io/elevenlabs-tts-mcp/README.md

 4. Select "speak_text" to convert the selected text to speech
 5. You can also use "list_voices" to see available voices and "get_models" to see available models

+## Web Interface

+The project includes a web interface for easy configuration and testing:

+1. Access the web interface at http://localhost:9020 after starting the server
+2. The web interface allows you to:
+   - Test text-to-speech conversion directly in your browser
+   - Change the default voice and model
+   - Adjust settings like auto-play and audio saving
+   - View and manage your ElevenLabs configuration

+*Note: Screenshots of the web interface will be added to this README.*

 ## Configuration

 You can configure the following settings in the `.env` file: